 Registration in this program is restricted to U.S. Government civilian employees and U.S. military service members only.

-Description: This course is a comprehensive study of Defense Security as a cross-disciplinary function that supports the missions of DOD commands and agencies.
-The course addresses DOD security as a profession by integrating skills, disciplines, and responsibilities within the security field.
-It addresses the emerging role of multidisciplinary security generalist.
+Description: This 12-week virtual instructor-led education course provides a comprehensive study of defense security as a cross-disciplinary function that supports the missions of DOD commands and agencies.
+The course examines DOD security as a profession by integrating skills, disciplines, and responsibilities within the security field, with a focus on the multidisciplinary security generalist role.
+Key areas of study include information security, cybersecurity, personnel security, physical security, and counterintelligence/insider threat.

 Course Learning Outcomes: This course will enable students to: